 How do you manage a large project?
 Got tips?

-how to do a project, steps to complete a project, how to complete a project, project steps, general intervention model, how to complete a project successfully, how to do project work, how to do a project work, What resources did you use to do research for this project?, steps in a project
+steps to complete a project, how to do a project, project steps, how to complete a project, how to do the project, how to do project work, how to complete a project successfully, general intervention model, how to do a project work, steps to completing a project